 DVM

-Outside of work, Dr. Monhait enjoys spending time with her husband, son, and furry family (two cats and a dog).
+Outside of work, Dr. Monhait enjoys spending time with her human family and furry family (a cat and a dog).
 Additionally, she enjoys running, hiking, cooking, exploring restaurants, and spending time with friends.

 KEVIN WARE